devonorourke/guano/Perlut/Perlut_filtering_notes.md

 # Supplementary notes on filtering
 Filtering is an often neglected portion of amplicon analyses, despite the well documented occurrence of amplicon artifacts which can lead to inflation of overall richness and diversity of OTUs perceived across a dataset.
 There is no one way to filter.
 What follows is a series of steps taken to find a set of empirically derived filters which can be applied to our data.
-Code applied is documented herein, while data tables referenced are linked through [this spreadsheet](https://docs.google.com/spreadsheets/d/19LlFd7W81gD3AIJEnKlICdZQh-2EwNxpmJkzRuA9kMA/edit#gid=0).
-Note that there are multiple data tables, listed sequentially as S1, S2, etc., as tabs on the single spreadsheet document.

-## Manipulating normalized data:
+# Filtering the `dropd` dataset
 We'll start with the default parameters established by `amptk` - normalizing data and using the maximum value for a single OTU to calculate index bleed.
 Because we have two datasets which were independently clustered, we'll need to apply the same code to both `dropd` and `trim` data.
+We'll carry though the entire filtering analysis for just the `dropd` dataset first, then switch to the `trimd` data thereafter.

+## Manipulating normalized data:
 The following example shows an example command used for the `dropd` dataset.

 > Note a new directory `filtd` was created prior to the execution of this code to retain output files